cs1302uga/cs1302-hw04/README.md

 ### Checkpoint 2 Steps

 1. Create and document a `Rectangle` class in the `cs1302.shapes` package.
 It should extend the `Shape` class.
+Your `Rectangle` class should include at least:
+      * Relevant instance variables for describing a rectangle,
+      * A constructor,
-In addition to including relevant instance variables for describing a rectangle, it should provide a constructor and a set of overrides for the `getArea` and `getPerimeter` methods.
-Additionally, include getter methods for the instance variables.
+      * A set of overrides for the `getArea` and `getPerimeter` methods, and
+      * Getter methods for the instance variables.

 1. Compile your `Rectangle` class.
 If you encounter any compililation errors: